pffy/seal-chop-image-api/README.md

 https://png.sealchop.com/?b=FF6600
 ```

-The image foreground is now a shade of orange (`FF6600`) and looks similar to the image below:
+The image background section is now a shade of orange (`FF6600`) and looks similar to the image below:

 <img width="200" src="https://png.sealchop.com/?b=FF6600">